 Guinea has the world’s largest concentration of bauxite (aluminium ore) with 30 percent of the world’s reserves.
-US Giant Alcoa in partnership with Canadian Alcan have exclusive rights to mine bauxite in Guinea’s Sangaredi Plateau.
+US giant Alcoa in partnership with Canadian Alcan have exclusive rights to mine bauxite in Guinea’s Sangaredi Plateau.
 Together they run Cie des Bauxites de Guinée (CBG) the world’s largest bauxite mine.
-Bauxite is used in cement, chemicals, face makeup, soda cans, dishwashers, siding for houses, and other aluminum products and is highly profitable industry for the two multi-nationals.
+Bauxite is used in cement, chemicals, face makeup, soda cans, dishwashers, siding for houses, and other aluminum products and is a highly profitable industry for the two multi-nationals.

 Rio Tinto is also in trouble with Guinea.
-It is still challenging a decision the government made last year to take away control of an important iron ore project.
+It is challenging a decision the government made last year to take away control of an important iron ore project.
 Government told Rio its licence to mine has been rescinded.
-The mine at Simandou is one of the world’s largest undeveloped iron ore deposits, with the potential to generate more than $10 billion a year.
+The mine at Simandou is one of the world’s largest undeveloped iron ore deposits, with potential to generate more than $10 billion a year.
 The mine is crucial to Rio to ward off takeover threats from BHP Billiton and analysts say Guinea’s move is an attempt to get a better bargaining position at a vulnerable time for the buyer.

 But the latest protests have made Guinea vulnerable too.
 Camara is playing for high stakes.
 Though the country remains an economic basket case, he and his cronies can earn millions in company kickbacks.
 But he needs the big companies to stay.
 If he cannot control the streets they will take their mining dollars elsewhere.
 For Guinea’s millions of desperately poor neither outcome will help them much.